PeterIsaacc/CPU-Scheduler-Simulator-/README.md

 # CPU-Scheduler-Simulator
- ●	CPU scheduling algorithms simulator and visualizer using Java.●	CPU scheduling algorithms simulator and visualizer using Java.
+ ●	CPU scheduling algorithms simulator and visualizer using Java.